Randy Newman: Recording artist

 1972's Sail Away reached No. 163 on Billboard, with the title track making its way into the repertoire of Ray Charles and Linda Ronstadt.
 "You Can Leave Your Hat On" which was covered by Three Dog Night, then Joe Cocker, and later by Keb Mo, Etta James, Tom Jones (whose version was later used for the final striptease to the 1997 film The Full Monty), and the Québécois singer Garou.
 The album also featured "Burn On", an ode to an infamous incident in which the heavily polluted Cuyahoga River literally caught fire.
 In 1989, "Burn On" was used as the opening theme to the film Major League, whose focus was the hapless Cleveland Indians.

 His 1974 release Good Old Boys was a set of songs about the American South.
 "Rednecks" began with a description of segregationist Lester Maddox pitted against a "smart-ass New York Jew" on a TV show (this was a joke, because the "Jew" was Dick Cavett), in a song that criticizes both southern racism and the complacent bigotry of Americans outside of the south who stereotype all southerners as racist yet ignore racism in northern and midwestern states and large cities.
 This ambiguity was also apparent on "Kingfish" and "Every Man a King", the former a paean to Huey Long (the assassinated former Governor and United States Senator from Louisiana), the other a campaign song written by Long himself.
 An album that received lavish critical praise, Good Old Boys also became a commercial breakthrough for Newman, peaking at No. 36 on Billboard 200, spending 21 weeks there.

 Little Criminals (1977) contained the surprise hit "Short People", which also became a subject of controversy.
-In September 1977, the British music magazine NME reported the following interview with Newman talking about his then-new release.
+In September 1977, the English music magazine NME reported the following interview with Newman talking about his then-new release.
 "There's one song about a child murderer," Newman deadpans.
 "That's fairly optimistic.
 Maybe.
 There's one called 'Jolly Coppers on Parade' which isn't an absolutely anti-police song.
 Maybe it's even a fascist song.
 I didn't notice at the time.
 There's also one about me as a cowboy called 'Rider in the Rain.'
 I think it's ridiculous.
 The Eagles are on there.
 That's what's good about it.
 There's also this song 'Short People.'
 It's purely a joke.
 I like other ones on the album better but the audiences go for that one."
 The album proved Newman's most popular to date, reaching No. 9 on the US Billboard 200 chart.
 Another somewhat controversial Randy Newman number, recorded by both Harpers Bizarre and The Nashville Teens, was "The Biggest Night of Her Life", a song about a schoolgirl who is "too excited to sleep" because she has promised to lose her virginity on her sixteenth birthday to a boy whom her parents like "because his hair is always neat".